Provincie-Zuid-Holland/PDF-Unlock-Tool/README.md

 ## Introduction
 This repository is a simple graphical user interface (GUI) that unlocks protected pdf files.
+With this tool it is possible to unlock multiple pdf's at once.
-The python GUI is compiled into an executable which installs all the needed dependencies.
+The tool may be run via the .py file or via de executable.
+The executable installs all the needed dependencies.
-The GUI has the following options:
+The tool has the following options:
 - unlock pdf files in a folder
 - unlock pdf files in a zipped folder